Get Help & Answers Now

 “Detox drinks” have been marketed without evidence to consumers to help them pass opioid drug tests by claiming to eliminate the byproducts of these drugs from urine and the body.[1]

-Experts at the National Institutes of Health say only a few studies have been performed on detoxification products.
-And those studies have been small and filled with study design problems.[2]
+Experts at the National Institutes of Health (NIH) say few studies have been performed on detoxification products.
+Only a fraction of the available studies showed any beneficial effects on outcomes like weight loss–and even those studies were small and filled with study design problems.[2]
 As a result, there’s no compelling, research-based reason to believe detox drinks work.

 Researchers do know that some detox drinks can cause harm.
-In published case reports, people have experienced significant symptoms (including seizures) because of their detox drinks.[3]
+In published case reports, people have experienced dangerous effects like seizures and psychosis because of their detox drinks.[3],[4]

 What Are Detox Drinks?

-Google delivers more than 44 million results to the query: “What are detox drinks?”
-They’re sold as juice, tea, smoothies and other beverages.
+Drug detox drinks are sold as juice, tea, smoothies and other beverages.
 Sellers claim they help boost the body’s natural ability to clear toxins so you can live a healthier life.
 Some companies claim their products could help you clear drugs and pass a urine screening.

 There is no official consensus about what these drinks contain.
 Researchers identified these ingredients in a detox tea product that placed a man in the hospital:[1]